Wormwood (The Acacia Strain album)

-Wormwood is the fifth studio album by American metalcore band The Acacia Strain.
+Wormwood is the fifth studio album by American extreme metal band The Acacia Strain.
 The album was released on July 20, 2010.
-Wormwood reached #67 on the US Billboard Top 200 chart.
+Wormwood reached No. 67 on the US Billboard Top 200 chart.
 The song "Jonestown" was released as a single in June 2010 and was available at the website for Prosthetic Records.

 Track listing

 Personnel

 Production and performance credits are adapted from the album liner notes.